13 Things That Are Getting Your Luggage Flagged by the TSA

 Bringing wrapped gifts

 This is the worst: You spent hours perfectly wrapping presents only for TSA officers to rip through them at security.
 But they are totally allowed to do this—and, in fact, they need to do this if your wrapped gift triggers an alarm.
 To avoid this miserable situation, they recommend simply popping your gifts into gift bags or gift boxes so they can be easily checked, or keeping them unwrapped for now and bringing the wrapping paper with you.
-While we’re on the subject, check out these 11 ways to wrap a gift without wrapping paper once you get to your destination.

 Not choosing a laptop-friendly computer bag